theophileiikv/nuxt-cv/README.md

 ## Features

 - Clean, minimalist design
-- Content management using YAML files
+- Content management using YAML files and Nuxt Content
 - Responsive layout
 - Easy to customize and extend
 - Built with Nuxt.js